Graylog2/documentation/pages/enterprise/setup.rst

 Tarball
 -------

-If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.
+If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from the download locations listed in the following table.

+.. list-table:: Enterprise Plugins download
+    :header-rows: 1

+    * - Enterprise Version
+      - Download URL
+    * - 2.4.0
+      - :enterprise-plugins-tar:`2.4.0`
+    * - 2.4.1
+      - :enterprise-plugins-tar:`2.4.1`
+    * - 2.4.2
+      - :enterprise-plugins-tar:`2.4.2`
+    * - 2.4.3
+      - :enterprise-plugins-tar:`2.4.3`

 The tarball includes the enterprise plugin JAR files.